Ara225/super-simple-flask-scheduler/README.md

 Mainly a personal keep-busy sort of project.
 Loosely designed to fill a gap in that there aren't any complete simple web schedulers (that I could find).

-## Is it useful?
-Not right now.
-It may be in the future.

 ## TODO
 * Implement optional persistent job storage
 * Implement Python job functionality